HyperviewHQ/hyperview_docs/documentation/asset-management/topics/supported-asset-types.rst

 =====================
 Component asset types
 =====================
-The following asset types are only supported as component assets — that is, assets which constitute other assets.
+The following asset types are only supported as component assets — that is, assets that constitute other assets.
 Component assets appear on the Components (*asset → Information → Components*) and Network Components (*asset → Information → Network Components*) pages in Hyperview.

 .. note:: Component assets are auto-detected by Hyperview.
 You can :ref:`search for them<Search-features>`, but you cannot :ref:`add or import them manually<Adding-assets-doc>`.